-NOTE: Pratt is not accepting applications for the visiting student program for fall 2018.
+NOTE: Pratt is currently not accepting applications for the visiting student program.

 The Visiting Student Program at Pratt is open to students who are currently enrolled in a degree-seeking undergraduate program at another college or university and will have completed one full year of college credit by the time of enrollment.
 International students are eligible to participate.
 The program has been designed as an opportunity for students to broaden their college experience and is intended as a supplement to the undergraduate program at their home institution.
 Visiting Students at Pratt Institute are not ordinarily permitted to apply for transfer admissions.
 Visiting students must be accepted for fall or spring but not for summer.
 Visiting students must enroll for 12 credits.

 If you are planning to take only one or two courses, please see the section on non-degree students.
 Note: international students are not eligible to attend as a non-matriculated student (taking one or two courses).

 As a visiting student, you may take any undergraduate course at Pratt that is approved by the appropriate chairperson and academic advisor based on your prerequisites and your portfolio and transcript.
 Visiting students may not enroll in graduate level courses.
 We encourage students to have a wide selection of courses ready at the time of registration.
 You can find our selection of courses here.

 Spring Semester: application must be submitted by November 1.
 Notification is mid-December.

 Fall Semester: application must be submitted by March 1.
 Notification is mid-May.

 A. Submit your application electronically at pratt.slideroom.com.
 The online application enables you to do the following: